MuckRock/Internet-Archive-Export-Add-On/README.md

 [Please see the Add-On documentation](https://github.com/MuckRock/documentcloud-hello-world-addon/wiki/)

-# DocumentCloud Hello World Add-On
+# DocumentCloud Internet Archive Export Add On

 This DocumentCloud Add-On allows you to backup your DocumentCloud project's to DocumentCloud's Internet Archive (archive.org) account.
 See https://archive.org/details/@documentcloudupload for all documents currently backed up on archive.org